zsd7200/viewarr/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) (or whatever port you specified in the `.env` file) with your browser to see the result.